 Decision-makers should consider whether disclosure would actually adversely impact the security or good order at the centre-for example, by prejudicing procedures for protecting public safety at the prison.

-• For specific guidance on the phrase 'could reasonably be expected to' and the term 'prejudice' see s 5 Common terms and phrases.
+• For specific guidance on the phrase 'could reasonably be expected to' and the term 'prejudice' see [4] above.